 Choosing low-cal/no- or low-alcohol doesn't mean you have to ditch that tequila kick.
 Fans (like myself) will be pleased that Savyll has a Paloma Tequila cocktail for just 28 calories per can, so there's no going without this favorite.
 It's powerful with strong sherbet and grapefruit flavors, best served over ice if you can.

 Does non-alcoholic beer have alcohol in it?

-Occasionally, yes.
+Occasionally, yes, but you can still enjoy the benefits of not drinking alcohol.
 Beers that are labeled as 'alcohol-free' are legally allowed to contain up to 0.05% alcohol in the UK, while low-alcohol beers like Lucky Saint are typically de-alcoholized so they contain no more than 0.5% alcohol.

 According to a review in the Food Engineering Journal, manufacturers have two ways of reducing the alcohol content in beer.
 They can either remove the ethanol from the finished product, or they can make sure that alcohol doesn't form during the brewing process.

 While it's very easy to create alcohol-free cocktails, otherwise known as 'mocktails', creating truly alcohol-free beer is difficult because ethanol (the scientific name for alcohol) forms as a natural part of the brewing process.
 So these two processes to reduce the alcohol content in beer can vary in their success.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.

 A digital health journalist with over six years of experience writing and editing for UK publications, Grace has covered the world of health and wellbeing extensively for Cosmopolitan, The i Paper and more.